 The company's information and communication channels must contribute to full and accurate financial reporting at the right time.
-All of Swedfund'semployees have access to the Company's policies, guidelines and manuals.
+All Swedfund employees have access to the company's policies, guidelines and manuals.
 During regular information meetings with employees, the importance of applying the rules and processes that exist is stressed, and the associated resultant changes are described in more detail.
 Within the company's various departments, reviews and updates are carried out concerning the application of these documents on an ongoing basis as and when necessary.
 Formal and informal communication between employees and management is facilitated by the fact that the employees are small in number and largely geographically concentrated on one office.

 The board of directors and the audit committee regularly review the management's reports concerning financial developments with analyses and comments on outcomes, budgets and forecasts.
-The board of directors also regularly receives detailed portfolio reports which present developments for each investment.
-Swedfund has also established a whistleblower function that can be used in the event of suspected irregularities by executives within Swedfund and its portfolio companies.
+The board of directors also regularly receives detailed portfolio reports which present developments for each investment and in the portfolio.

+Swedfund also has a whistleblower function that can be used in the event of suspected irregularities by executives within Swedfund and its portfolio companies.
 This function can be used in connection with suspected cases of corruption, accounting errors, deficiencies in internal control or other doubts which could seriously harm the company's interests or the health and safety of individuals.
+During the year, Swedfund also established a Complaints Mechanism, which can be used to draw attention to issues linked to Swedfund and Swedfund's portfolio companies